gargarchit/60DaysOfUdacity/README.md

 :heavy_check_mark:Make a Repo Link: https://github.com/gargarchit/60DaysOfUdacity to manage my Daily Updates on #60daysofudacity

-:heavy_check_mark:Would Like to Encourage @George Christopoulos, @Sarah Majors and around 400 scholars added by me in this Channel Today to follow this path:bettertogether:

 > [Slack Link](https://secureprivataischolar.slack.com/archives/CKRQP9ZLL/p1561731451103600)
 ----
 ## Day 3/60 [June 29, 2019] #60daysofudacity